 When caring for patients, you’re constantly finding stains and spills on your scrubs all throughout the day, and the same goes for your shoes.
 Wearing cloth or mesh sneakers as a healthcare worker isn’t recommended because they can easily soak up the stains you step into during your shift.
 Before you know it, your brand new shoes are covered in unknown, unwanted liquids that aren’t coming out in the wash.
 Clove’s sneakers on the other hand are unafraid of fluids.
 The liquid-resistant design lets you wipe off stains with any wipe that you use in the hospital, and the insoles are machine washable to keep them fresh!
 Plus, Clove sneakers are made to endure, so you won’t be having to buy a new pair every few weeks.

-While your dress code changes depending on which healthcare institution you work in, these are some of the consistencies across the board.
+While your dress code for healthcare professionals changes depending on which healthcare institution you work in, these are some of the consistencies across the board.
 Clove’s compression socks and sneakers are made to align with your guidelines and needs as a healthcare professional — contact us with any questions, and thank you for supporting us as we support you!
 Shop all Clove shoes for men and shoes for women.